KarstenSiemer/Open-Airfilter/README.md

 The Raspberry Pi 3 b+ has four PWM pins but only two channels, so be aware when wiring the fans up.
 I used pin 12 (PWM0) and pin 35 (PWM1).

-If you have 5V fans you can directly connect them to Pi's connectors.
+If you have 5V fans you can directly connect them to the Pi's connectors.
 I used pin 2 and pin 4.

 Also connect them to ground pins.